natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-7E.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

+'''Ground RB'''

 Ground RB is where the A-7E truly shines.
 Its poor flight performance and manoeuvrability is less of an issue due to a lessened fighter presence.
 In Ground RB, the A-7E's most potent weapon is the AGM-62A Walleye I ER guided bombs.
 These bombs are fire-and-forget and can still reliably hit a target point from more than five kilometers away.
 However, it has trouble tracking moving targets, so don’t expect to reliably hit moving targets.

-Additionally, a FLIR pod can optionally be carried in place of one Walleye guided bomb.
+Additionally, an AN/AAR-45 Lana FLIR pod can optionally be carried in place of one Walleye guided bomb.
 This pod grants night vision and thermal imaging capabilities, allowing for significantly easier location of enemy vehicles.
 It is highly recommended to sacrifice a Walleye for the FLIR pod, as the Walleye's targeting sight uses very dark colors which at long distances make enemy tanks hard to distinguish from other common objects such as rocks.
 Even so, when using the FLIR pod, it can be easy to mistake dead tanks for alive tanks as they both give off generally similar thermal images.
 The best way to recognize an alive tank is the lack of particle effect (dead tanks are burning).

 When you first spawn in with the Walleyes, you must first gain some altitude.
 As the A-7E is very slow, it is essential that if you you enter directly above the battlefield, it is at higher altitudes (at the very, very least 5 kilometers) to ensure safety from enemy SAMs.
 Be sure to take note of who your opponent is; if you are facing China, their Tor-M1s have a long range, so to stay safe try to climb to at least 6.5 kilometers.